 - 15g Fat

 It is simply breaking down the food and processing the macronutrients.

-All of them have their merits but Flexible Dieting is by far my favorite (and one I continue to follow today).
+All of them have merits, but flexible dieting is my favorite (and one I continue to follow today).

 Flexible dieting is just that: Flexible.

 For years my cycle would look the same.
-I’d set myself a super restrictive way of eating and then “Diet, Diet, Diet, Binge…Diet, Diet, Diet, Binge”.
+I’d set myself a super restrictive way of eating and then “diet, diet, diet, binge… diet, diet, diet, binge”.

-I didn’t realize that food is not just physical it’s also psychological.
+I didn’t realize that food is not just physical.
+It’s also psychological.

-1. Calculate your Macros
+1. Calculate your macros